CloudHQ

 cloudHQ is an information technology company based in San Francisco, California.
-It was founded in 2011 by Senad Dizdar, who is currently the Chief Executive Officer (CEO).
-Naomi Assaraf has been Chief Marketing Officer (CMO) since 2013, and Blaz Lupiscek is Chief Technology Officer (CTO).
+It was founded in 2011 by Senad Dizdar.
+Naomi Assaraf has been the Chief Marketing Officer (CMO) since 2013, and Blaz Lupiscek is Chief Technology Officer (CTO).

 The software synchronizes data across many cloud platforms, such as Google Workspace, Egnyte, Box, Dropbox, and Microsoft 365.
-Data is replicated to a backup cloud account to reduce the risk of data loss incidents which have steadily risen in recent years.
+Data is replicated to a backup cloud account to reduce the risks of data loss incidents which have steadily risen in the recent years.
 The platform is also intended for data migration or to allow sharing of files and data across multiple, as well as collaboration across multiple platforms.